-Good luck, and I look forward to seeing any further code you produce on the forum. www.picbasic.org/forum
+Good luck, and I look forward to seeing any further code you produce on the email list, or the forum.

 Accessing the SLE4442 smart card.

 The Siemens SLE4442 Intelligent eeprom card, is well on it's way to becoming what is commonly thought of as a smartcard.
 It has protected memory, secure memory, and a PIN (personal identification number).
 It also has an internal counter that renders the card invalid if the PIN is not entered correctly within a set number of attempts (three to be exact).